Submit your gardening questions here

 The ingredients you'll need to make mozzarella cheese

-- Or you can buy Hoegger Supply's "mozzarella kit" which contains these last 3 ingredients.
+• Or you can buy Hoegger Supply's mozzarella kit.
 All you add is the milk!
-This is what I did.
+That's what I did.

 The equipment you'll need

 Gather the equipment you'll need before beginning.
-Like I said, mozzarella is complicated and you don't want to be distracted by trying to find a slotted spoon.
+Like I said, mozzarella is complicated and you don't want to be distracted by trying to find a slotted spoon at the last minute.

 To start, dissolve 1 1/2 teaspoons of citric acid in one cup of cool water in a bowl.